kongra/koR/README.md

-# kongRa
+# koR
-Contains some of my R codes.
+Some common R codes